SenseiMojo/SV08/README.md

 - [x] 062: doesn't seem to flow through the nozzle consistently.
 - [x] 063: can get tangled in spool holder ruining a print.
 - [ ] 064: is dumped in many places (front left, back left) - there is no trash can.
+- [ ] 065: sensor (apparently) randomly generates an error on Stepper 1.
+Unplugging it avoids the error but not having a filament sensor is archaic.
 ## Camera
 - [x] 071: is mounted at a shallow angle not giving optimal view of the plate from its location.